Less trouble in Maths and better grades!

 Step 2: Expand to the common denominator:

-Expand the first fraction with the number 2
+Expand the second fraction with the number 2

 Step 3: Add the numerators: